getnikola/coil/docs/admin/users.rst

 Permissions
 -----------

-Comet uses a very granular permission system.
+Coil uses a very granular permission system.
 Each user can have a different set of permissions, depending on the needs of the organization.

 ================================  =============================  ===================